apache/apisix/docs/en/latest/how-to-build.md

   make install
   ```

-  **Note**: If `make deps` fails with "install `lualdap` failed" with an error like `Could not find header file for LDAP` try the solution below.
+  **Note**: It will definitely be a problem set of dependency failed installation, If you fail to install with `make deps` and get an error message like `Could not find header file for LDAP`.
+Similarly, you can use this method to solve installation problems such as `Could not find header file for PCRE` or others.

-      Solution: luarocks supports adding custom package filepaths to the project.
-You can set `LDAP_DIR` with `luarocks config` manually, for example `luarocks config variables.LDAP_DIR /usr/local/opt/openldap/`.
-You should config as follows:
+  Solution for macOS:

-      1. Install `openldap` locally using tools including but not limited to 'brew';
+    1. Install `openldap` with `brew install openldap`;
-      2. Locate the 'openldap' local installation directory.
-If you are macOS and use `brew` to install `openldap`, you can find the local installation directory with the `brew --prefix openldap` command.
+    2. Locate installation directory with `brew --prefix openldap`;
+    3. Add the path to the project configuration file(choose one of the following two methods):
-      3. Manually set the `LDAP_DIR` variable via `luarocks config`, e.g. `luarocks config variables.LDAP_DIR /usr/local/opt/openldap/`.
+       1. Solution A: You can set `LDAP_DIR` with `luarocks config` manually, for example `luarocks config variables.LDAP_DIR /usr/local/opt/openldap/`;
-      4. Of course, you can also choose to change the default configuration file of luarocks directly, execute the 'cat ~/.luarocks/config-5.1.lua' command, and then add the installation directory of 'openldap' to the file.
-Example as follows:
+       2. Solution B: Of course, you can also choose to change the default configuration file of luarocks directly, execute the 'cat ~/.luarocks/config-5.1.lua' command, and then add the installation directory of 'openldap' to the file;
-      ```lua
+       3. Example as follows:
           variables = {
               LDAP_DIR = "/opt/homebrew/cellar/openldap/2.6.1",
               LDAP_INCDIR = "/opt/homebrew/cellar/openldap/2.6.1/include",
           }
-      ```
-      If you have similar problems installing other dependencies, you can refer to this solution as well.

 5. To uninstall the Apache APISIX runtime, run: